Optimize Odoo and PostgreSQL: Performance Tuning Guide

 Total workers (HTTP + cron) = CPU cores × 2 + 1

 This includes all HTTP and cron workers across all Odoo instances on the server.
-The long-polling worker is not included in this formula, as it uses minimal CPU.
-However, it still loads the full Odoo environment, so be sure to account for its memory usage as one additional process.
+The long-polling worker isn’t part of this formula since it barely uses CPU, but it does load the full Odoo environment, so make sure to budget memory (RAM) for it as an extra process.

 Example: on a 4-core server